cortex-js/cortexjs.io/submodules/README.md

 git clone --recursive --jobs 8 <URL TO GIT REPO>
 ```

-## To pull changes in the main module and the submodules
+## Pulling changes in the main module and the submodules

 ```bash
 git pull --recurse-submodules
 ```

-## To manually update the submodule
+## Manually updating the submodule

 ```bash
 git submodule update --remote